oomuro/Manchester_Encoding/README.md

 Don't forget to install UnicodePlots.jl, too.

 ## After installing Julia
 Go to the project folder and run `julia --color=yes manchester.jl`

-If the program works successfully, it will tell you to type in 16-digit binary code, which you have to try again and again until the input becomes 16-digit code.
+If the program works successfully, it will tell you to type in binary code, which you have to try again and again until the input becomes binary code.

 The result would be like the image below.